 - A Keepsake box – a sturdy keepsake box that can be used for play or doll accessory storage.

 “Well, why that one?”
-I asked because I couldn’t see any reason that she would be favourite.
+I asked because I couldn’t see any reason that she would be favorite.
 “Because she has a pretty white skirt with cherries on, and it nearly matches my leggings with roses on.
-If I had her, we would be clothes twins”
+If I had her, we would be clothes twins. “

 I was so sad – not because of her choice, but because I was so wrong about her choice.
-When did she develop these thoughts, preferences and opinions of her own?
-I asked myself .
-At the same time I was proud, to have a 6 year old who thinks independently and is not afraid to say what she thinks and stray from the path I saw for her.
-Happy mum, proud mum, sad mum – the paradox of parenting!
+When did she develop these thoughts, preference, and opinions of her own?
+I asked myself.
+At the same time, I was proud, to have a 6-year-old who thinks independently and is not afraid to say what she thinks and stray from the path I saw for her.
+Happy mum, proud mum, sad mum – the paradox of parenting.